coreos/rollback-controller/README.md

 doesn't roll back in v1.5.

-The `kube-rollback-controller` loops, looking for failed deployments, then automatically does this rollback.
+The `rollback-controller` loops, looking for failed deployments, then automatically does this rollback.

 ## Example